arthurhu1872/physical-ai-stl/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or discussion first to talk about significant changes you’d like to make.
+Please open an issue or discussion first to talk about significant changes you'd like to make.
 For small fixes, feel free to submit a pull request directly.
 Make sure to run the tests and update the documentation where appropriate.

 ## License